NeuraLegion/issue-linker/README.md

 # issue-linker

 This is a tool to link issues between SAST vendors and BrightSec DAST.
-It also allows to run validation scan based on the SAS scan results.
+It also allows to run validation scan based on the SAST scan results.

 ## Installation